-01.0 Demonstrate employability skills.
+This cortificate program is part of the Hospitality and Tourism Management (60) AS degree program (1252090101).
+At the completion of te program is part of the Hospitality and Tourism Management (60) AS degree program (1252090101).
+At the completion of , the student will be able to: 01.0 Demoi nstrate employability skills.
 The student will be able to: 01.01 Conduct a job search.
 01.02 Identify current trends that have developed in the hospitality industry.
 01.03 Prepare a resume and cover letter, letter of application, follow-up letter, acceptance/rejection letter, and letter of resignation.
 01.04 Identify documents that may be required when applying for a job.
 01.05 Complete a job application form correctly utilizing Internet sites, company websites and social media (i.e.: LinkedIn, Monster.com, HCareers.com, etc.).
 01.06 Demonstrate competence in job interview techniques.
-01.07 Identify or demonstrate appropriate professional responses to criticism from employer, supervisor, and customers by understanding considering, and employing Emotional Intelligence, Cultural Intelligence, and perceptions checking.
+01.07 Identify or demonstrate appropriate professional responses to criticism from employer, supervisor, and customers by understanding, considering, and employing Emotional Intelligence, Cultural Intelligence, and perceptions checking.
 01.08 Identify acceptable work habits.
 01.09 Identify acceptable employee health and grooming habits.
 01.10 Describe and apply the importance of producing quality work and meeting performance standards.
 01.11 Discuss state and federal labor laws regulating the workplace.
 01.12 Identify current trends that have developed in the hospitality industry.
 01.13 Conduct in-depth career research including requirements for entry and advancement, career ladders, and opportunities related to the hospitality field.
-02.0 Demonstrate customer service skills.
+02.0 Demoi nstrate customer service skills.
 The student will be able to: 02.01 Demonstrate a hospitality attitude.
-02.02 Demonstrate guest oriented attitude and ability to anticipate guest needs.